-Instructor Support:
+o Instructor Support:

-- Please see "How to Contact the Instructor" for methods of contacting the instructor for help.
+Please see "How to Contact the Instructor" for instructor help.

 Community Support:

 We will have a HELP FORUM discussion board in the UNM Learn course.
 Use this as a place to post questions to the community.
 It is important for peer learning and peer communication to enhance our community.